-Alex works on the professional development team, specializing in interdisciplinary curriculum.
+Alex works on the professional development team, specializing in curriculum design and interdisciplinary pedagogies.
 She taught 10th Grade Global Studies in Harlem as well as science in Brooklyn schools at the secondary level.
 Alex’s research interests lie within multimodalities, specifically the use of digital media in and out of the classroom.
 She is interested in the ways students use technology and digital media formally and informally to communicate their ideas and negotiate their identities.
 Alex is currently a doctoral student in the Curriculum and Teaching department at Teachers College, Columbia University.
-She holds a M.S. in Childhood Education from Lehman College and a B.A. in International Affairs from Georgia Tech University.
+She holds an M.S. in Childhood Education from Lehman College and a B.A. in International Affairs from Georgia Tech University.

 Joanne works as a facilitator on the professional development team at the Center.
 She is currently completing her MA in Instructional Technology and Media at Teachers College.
 She also holds a BSocSci in Psychology, Organizational Psychology and Business French from the University of Cape Town and a Post-Graduate Certificate in Education from the University of South Africa.
 Prior to working at CTSC, Joanne has taught in a variety of educational settings – teaching Second Language English in South Korea and France, as well as Mathematics to middle school students in her home country, South Africa.
 She also wrote Math curriculum focused on problem-based learning and peer-learning for an innovative, low-cost private school in Gauteng, South Africa.
 Joanne is passionate about the use of technology in education to improve education outcomes, curriculum and teacher development.
 She believes technology is a powerful lever to promote social justice and opportunity.